ProjectLibertyLabs/siwa/docs/src/Actions/Request.md

 - Signing Public Key (SS58 Prefix 90): `f6cL4wq1HUNx11TcvdABNf9UNXXoyH47mVUwT59tzSFRW8yDH`
 - Signature (Hex): `0x446c32dd524c1f4b06c213891e9e3a025dded43eae55d2df40a766187684ac2704434e1835573077c1abb783b98f3684488e41f8c9bdc359458f9e043ae5cd86`

-## Step 3 (Optional): Request Credentials (Email, Phone)
+## Step 3 (Optional): Request Credentials (Graph Key, Email, Phone)

 Frequency Access users can provide verified email or phone/SMS to your application when requested and approved by the user.
-This is *not* required, and best practice is to only make such a request if it is required for the functioning of the application.
+This is _not_ required, and best practice is to only make such a request if it is required for the functioning of the application.

-The request MUST be wrapped in `requestedCredentials`.
+The request MUST be wrapped in `requestedCredentials` which is an array that is treated as an `allOf`.
 Supported Options:

 - `oneOf`: Requires ONLY one credential from the list
 - `anyOf`: Requires one or more credentials from the list
 - `allOf`: Requires ALL listed credentials